( Instrumental

 By

-The course Advanced Methods in Analytical Chemistry is taken by third-year students in the B.Sc. program and will be given at:
+The course of the Advanced Methods in Analytical Chemistry is taken by third-year students in the B.Sc. program and will be held this year via:

-In this course the students learn the theory, basic
+In this course the students will learn the theory, basic

 principles of operation and applications of modern analytical instruments.